 Dr Steve Salisbury, a palaeontologist with the University of Queensland, says it’s one of the largest and most significant stretches of dinosaur footprints in the world.
 The footprints are estimated to 130 million years old and there are up to 20 different styles of prints.

 The Broome Courthouse Markets located on the corner of Hammersley Street and Frederick Street in the heritage grounds of the Broome Courthouse, have been operating for more than 20 years.
 On Saturday mornings the Kimberley’s largest art and craft market comes to life, arrive hungry and indulge in a delicious smoothy and sample the cuisine from one of the ethnic food stalls.
 Most of the products sold on a Saturday are handmade locally.
 The gardens and lawns surrounding the courthouse provide lovely shady spots and you can see a huge, some claim the oldest, boab in Broome.
 During the tourist season expect to see some great entertainment with buskers, didgeridoo players, acrobats and clowns.
-Fresh local produce is sold and if you are interested in the history of the courthouse itself visit the Broome Courthouse Market website, a masterpiece in design, ha ha.
+Fresh local produce is sold.

 The courthouse markets also operate on a Sunday although there are not as many stalls, it is a much more relaxed market.
 To coincide with the Staircase to the Moon there are also night markets.